RickvBork/Programming-Project/REPORT.md

 It forces simple year strings, like "2017", into a JavaScript date objects e.g. *Thu Jan 01 1970 00:00:00 GMT+0100*.
 This object format is better suited for d3 axes, as the years can be displayed easily without displaying delimiter signs, e.g. 2,017.
 The same is true for the laptime info.
 The date object does have to be formatted back to a user readable format.
 The **timeParse();** function transforms the date object back into a simple string.

-The year is not important, so laptime info, which is stored in milliseconds in laptimes.json, is formatted directly as a date.
+For laptime info, which is stored in milliseconds in laptimes.json, The year is not important.
+So it is formatted directly as a new date object.
 This results in a 1970 date object, e.g. *Thu Jan 01 1970 **%M:%S:%L** GMT+0100*.
 The minutes, seconds and milliseconds can be fetched using the **d3.time.format("%M:%S:%L");** method, which converts the date object into a string, e.g. **"01:23:456"**.
+This also circumvents the need to do simple math for time conversion.

 ```javascript
 function updateLineGraph() {};